runtimeverification/rv-ecu/reversed.md

 | low (notch one)    | 40 00         | 48 48          |
 | auto (notch two)   | 10 04         | 42 48          |
 | high (notch three) | 50 00         | 42 48          |

+# Left rear door
+This one requires sending a cycle of commands
+CAN ID - EF1296
+DLC - 1
+Messages: Send C2, then C3